DataFabricTech/ingestion/airflow-apis/README.md

-# OpenMetadata Airflow Managed DAGS Api
+# Airflow Managed DAGS Api

-This is a plugin for Apache Airflow >= 1.10 and Airflow >=2.x that exposes REST APIs to deploy an OpenMetadata workflow definition and manage DAGS and tasks.
+This is a plugin for Apache Airflow >= 1.10 and Airflow >=2.x that exposes REST APIs to deploy an Datafabric workflow definition and manage DAGS and tasks.

 ## Development